trilitech/tezos-developer-docs/docs/smart-contracts/deploying.md

 lastUpdated: 6th November 2023
 ---
 ## Introduction
 In Tezos, deploying a smart contract is often referred to as “origination”.
 This process essentially creates a new account that holds the smart contract's script.
-Contracts initiated in this manner have addresses that start with `KT1` (known as originated accounts), which distinguishes them from the implicit accounts with addresses beginning with `tz1`, `tz2`, or `tz3`.
+Contracts originated in this manner have addresses that start with `KT1` (known as originated accounts), which distinguishes them from the implicit accounts with addresses beginning with `tz1`, `tz2`, or `tz3`.

+## Prerequisites
+- Compile your contract and its initial storage
+- Set up an wallet account on Tezos with some tez to pay the fees
+- Ensure that you have obtained the [Tezos client](docs/developing/octez-client/installing)

 ## Deploying a smart contract
 Generally, there are two methods for deploying your smart contracts: either using the command line in your terminal or deploying through an online IDE.